OOPSpam/blog/_posts/2023-10-06-spam-protection-for-bricks.md

 7. Get Site Key and Secret Key: After completing the registration process, hCaptcha will generate a unique Site Key and Secret Key for your website.
 8. Copy the keys: Copy the generated Site Key and Secret Key and keep them in a secure location.

 If you are receiving unwanted messages and have already attempted other solutions, it may be helpful to try hCaptcha.
 This option is both free and simple to setup.
-However, in some cases, switching from reCaptcha to hCaptcha may not make a significant difference, as spammers can now navigate around captcha solutions.
+However, in some cases, switching from reCAPTCHA to hCaptcha may not make a significant difference, as spammers can now navigate around CAPTCHA solutions.

 ## Honeypot